- Height: 14-17 inches

 The size of a Miniature Husky largely depends on its breeding, but most weigh around 35 pounds.

 Like larger specimens of the breed, the Miniature Husky is an intelligent and curious dog.
 These dogs are often known to be “escape artists,” finding ways to get over or under even the tallest fences.
-This breed has high energy levels so it needs plenty of mental and physical exercise to keep it under control – if your Mini Husky becomes bored, he is likely to develop problem behaviors like digging, barking or chewing.
+This breed has high energy levels so it needs plenty of mental and physical exercise to keep it under control.
+If your Mini Husky becomes bored, he is likely to develop problem behaviors like digging, barking or chewing.
 This breed tends to do well when kept with other dogs or pets for companionship.
+Mini Huskies need a lot of attention and distraction.
+So, if you are unable to provide that yourself, a furry friend will help out quite a bit.

 Common Health Problems

 The Miniature Husky is an active and energetic breed that requires a lot of daily exercise.
-This breed can be kept in a house without a yard, but they do require long daily walks and plenty of playtime.
-Even if you do have a yard, it is unwise to leave a Mini Husky unsupervised for long because these dogs are notorious escape artists.
-As long as you keep your husky mentally and physically stimulated, you shouldn’t have to worry about the development of problem behaviors.
+This breed can happily live in a house without a yard, but they do require long daily walks and plenty of playtime.
+Even if you do have a yard, it is unwise to leave a Mini Husky unsupervised for long.
+These dogs are notorious escape artists and they will find away to get out of your yard and explore the neighbourhood.
+However, this isn’t necessarily guaranteed.
+As long as you keep your Mini Husky mentally and physically stimulated, you shouldn’t have to worry about the development of problem behaviors.
+Giving these dogs the love, attention, stimulation, and exercise that they need goes a long way to avoiding any potential pitfalls.

 Like larger specimens of the breed, the Miniature Husky is an intelligent and curious dog.